Apep (star system): Characteristics

 Apep is a triple star system containing a Wolf–Rayet binary described as the "central engine", orbiting with a period of ~100 years, and a third hot supergiant star described as the "northern companion", orbiting the central engine at a distance of ~1,700 astronomical units and a period of >10,000 years.
-The binary at the centre of Apep is composed of two classical Wolf-Rayet stars of carbon- (WC8) and nitrogen-sequence (WN4-6b) subtypes, making Apep the strongest case of a classical WR+WR binary system in the Milky Way.
-Carbon-sequence Wolf-Rayet stars are often dust-making factories.
-A vast complex of stellar wind and cosmic dust surrounds the system, resembling WR 104, another Wolf-Rayet star system producing a pinwheel nebula.
-The wind, travelling at a velocity of 12 e6kph, and dust travelling at 2 e6kph at the edge of the system, suggest that at least one component of the central engine is rapidly rotating, in which its surface gravity is close to being balanced by its centrifugal force outwards.
+This outer companion was shown to carve a cavity into the dust shell, confirming that it is physically bound to the inner binary.
+The binary at the centre of Apep is composed of two classical Wolf–Rayet stars of carbon- (WC8) and nitrogen-sequence (WN4-6b) subtypes, making Apep the strongest case of a classical WR+WR binary system in the Milky Way.
+Carbon-sequence Wolf–Rayet stars are often dust-making factories.
+A vast complex of stellar wind and cosmic dust surrounds the system, resembling WR 104, another Wolf–Rayet star system producing a pinwheel nebula.
+The wind, travelling at a velocity of 12 e6kph, and dust travelling at 2 e6kph at the edge of the system, suggest that at least one component of the central engine is rapidly rotating, so that its surface gravity is close to being balanced by its centrifugal force outwards.
 This component produces faster stellar winds from its poles and slower winds from its equator, and the equatorial wind's interaction with the wind of its secondary produces the system's "pinwheel" shape.
-Rapidly-rotating Wolf–Rayet stars are theoretically capable of producing a gamma-ray burst during a supernova, and the system has been identified as a progenitor for a gamma-ray burst.
-Apep is estimated to be at a distance of ~2.4 kiloparsecs, or ~8,000 light years, from Earth, with a potential discrepancy of +0.2 and −0.5 kiloparsecs at its estimated visual extinction of 11.4.
+Rapidly rotating Wolf–Rayet stars are theoretically capable of producing a gamma-ray burst during a supernova, and the system has been identified as a progenitor for a gamma-ray burst.
+Apep is estimated to be at a distance of ~2.4 kiloparsecs, or ~8,000 light-years, from Earth, with a potential discrepancy of +0.2 and −0.5 kiloparsecs at its estimated visual extinction of 11.4.